 Holotropic Breathwork

-Holotropic Breathwork, developed by Stanislav Grof, uses a method of rapid, deep breathing to induce altered states of consciousness.
-This technique is often accompanied by evocative music, aimed at facilitating the exploration of the psyche and the release of blocked emotions.
+Holotropic breathwork, developed by Stanislav Grof, uses a method of rapid, deep breathing to induce altered states of consciousness.
+This technique is often accompanied by evocative music, designed to facilitate the exploration of the psyche and the release of blocked emotions.

 Holotropic breathwork sessions are typically long, lasting several hours.
 They begin with a relaxation phase, followed by a sustained breathing rhythm.
 Benefits include :